-- Step 1.
-Push the intrusion switch into the intrusion switch bracket.
-Make sure the intrusion switch is fully seated in the bracket. - Step 2.
-Onnect the intrusion switch cable to the system board assembly.
+Step 1.
+Align the intrusion switch with the bracket and push it into the bracket.
+Make sure the intrusion switch is fully seated in the bracket.

+Figure 104.
+Installing the intrusion switch

+Step 2.
+Connect the cable to the system board assembly.